MSLNZ/msl-loadlib/docs/interprocess_communication.rst

         """A wrapper around a 32-bit C++ library, 'cpp_lib32.dll', that has an 'add' function."""

         def __init__(self, host, port, **kwargs):
-            # Load the 'cpp_lib32' shared-library file using ctypes.CDLL.
+            # Load the 'cpp_lib32' shared-library file using ctypes.CDLL
             super(MyServer, self).__init__('cpp_lib32.dll', 'cdll', host, port)

+            # Define a constant
+            self.constant = 1.2

         def add(self, a, b):
             # The Server32 class has a 'lib' property that is a reference to the ctypes.CDLL object.